-Protection encompasses the traditional Life reinsurance business for living and death benefits.
+Protection encompasses the traditional life reinsurance business for living and death benefits.
 The main risks undertaken are mortality, morbidity and behavioral risks for individuals and groups of individuals.
 Financial solutions typically combine traditional Life reinsurance with financing components providing liquidity, balance sheet, solvency and/or income improvements to the client.
 Longevity products cover the risk of negative deviation from expected results due to the insured or annuitant living longer than assumed in the pricing of insurance cover provided by insurers or pension funds.

-In 2016, SGLRI continued to grow profitably in a competitive Life reinsurance market.
-SGLRI's solid operating profitability was maintained thanks to a robust technical performance across key regions and product lines.
+In 2018, SGLRI continued to grow profitably in a competitive Life reinsurance market thanks to a robust flow of new business and expansion in various key regions and product lines.

-in USD millions Year ended 31/12/2016
+SGLRI in USD millions December 31, 2018 December 31, 2017

-SGLRI

-Eligible Own Funds (EOF) 3,202
+Eligible Own Funds (EOF) 3,455 3,458

-Solvency Capital Requirement (SCR) Internal Model 2,088
+Solvency Capital Requirement (SCR) Internal Model 1,504 1,983

-Solvency Ratio 153%
+Solvency ratio 230% 174%

-Gross written premiums 4,747
+Gross written premiums 1,492 5,012